Ian finds Patterns in the ratios and differences of powers of powers, and gets e.

 In line 1 below, when x = 2, he found (2+1)(2+1) = 33 = 27 and for line 2 when x = 3, he got (3+1)(3+1) = 44 = 256 and so on.

-He noticed that these differences on the right were getting close to e.
+He noticed that these differences on the right formed an infinite sequence approaching e.
 So his function is and the limit as x goes to infinity or = e (WOW!)

 Don had never seen this before, nor since.